SamAmco/MEND4/AndroidProject/README.md

 The Android project is currently only experimental.
-Currently it can only encrypt text to logs.
+It can only encrypt text to logs.

 To use it, you will need to build the apk using android studio and install it on your phone.